Use 'Enter' for

 And contains a greater amount of electric charge than that of the electron and the positron

-When the double torus 'neutral' particle of matter is formed from helixes of different lengths, then as a suggestion
+When the double torus 'neutral' particle is formed from two neutrinos of different length helixes, then as a suggestion

-Is stripped of its strand shaped particles first, by the escaping electric field particles
+Is stripped first, of its strand particles, by the escaping electric field particles

 As a suggestion